 These are some of the comparison operators supported by JavaScript language.
-Assume variable has value 10 and variable b has value 20

-Operator Description Example == (Equal) Checks if the values of two operands are equal or not, if yes then the condition becomes true. (a == b) is false != (Not Equal) Checks if the values of two operands are equal or not, if values are not equal then the condition becomes true. (a != b) is true (Greater than) Checks if the value of the left operand is greater than the value of right operand, if yes then the condition becomes true. (a > b) is false < (Less than) Checks if the value of the left operand is less than the value of the right operand, if yes then the condition becomes true. (a < b) is true >= (Greater than or equal to) Checks if the value of left operand is greater than or equal to the value of right operand, if yes then the condition becomes true. (a >= b) is false <= (Less than or equal to) Checks if the value of left operand is less than or equal to the value of right operand, if yes then the condition becomes true. (a <= b) is true
+Assume variable a hold 10 and variable b holds 20 condition becomes true.
+(Greater than) Checks if the value of the left operand is greater than the value of right operand, if yes then the condition becomes true. (a > b) is false < (Less than) Checks if the value of the left operand is less than the value of the right operand, if yes then the condition becomes true. (a < b) is true >= (Greater than or equal to) Checks if the value of left operand is greater than or equal to the value of right operand, if yes then the condition becomes true. (a >= b) is false <= (Less than or equal to) Checks if the value of left operand is less than or equal to the value of right operand, if yes then the condition becomes true. (a <= b) is true